Antollo/Easypt2/docs/File.classPrototype.create.md

 ### Description:

 Creates (or open and remove contents) file in the specified path.
+If the file object was already associated with existing file close it first.

 #### Example: